 Rated as an industry leader in the field of business intelligence (BI) and analytics by Gartner, Power BI is also rated highly for its data visualization capabilities.
 Easy to use, visualization can be directly created from the Power BI reports and includes a natural language feature that simplifies data querying.
 Additional features include inbuilt visualization elements that can be sourced from the AppSource community.

-While these tools can certainly simplify the visualization process, data analysts still need to apply key principles in the form of best practices of data visualisation to derive maximum leverage from their data.
+While these tools can certainly simplify the visualization process, data analysts still need to apply key principles in the form of best practices of data visualization to derive maximum leverage from their data.
 In the following sections, we shall explore some of the best practices and design principles of data visualization along with some of the best data visualization examples.

 The Best Examples of Effective Data Visualization